Tom Collins Mocktail (Non-Alcoholic)

 Close up of a tall glass filled with large ice cubes, a clear Tom Collins mocktail, garnished with a slice of lemon.

-A non-alcoholic version of the classic cocktail, this mocktail is light, sweet, bubbly, and super refreshing!
+A non-alcoholic version of the classic cocktail, this Tom Collins mocktail is a light, sweet, bubbly, and super refreshing drink!

 5 from 2 votes